 And you can also engage with the literary community from the comfort of your own bed.
 There are TONS of online writing workshops and classes.
 Or, you could participate in Twitter chats like Kristen Kieffer's #StorySocial chat every Wednesday at 9pm EST. Or, you could join a Facebook group to connect with writers all around the world.
 (P.S.
-When you join the Real+Good Writer's Club for free you get an invitation to my Facebook group just for Real+Good Writers like you!).
+I have a Facebook group just for Real+Good Writers like you!).

 Writing the story is half the battle; getting it out into the world to be read is the other half.
 The last element you need to round out your writer's to-do list is to make sure you pay attention to how you'll get yourself out into the literary world.

 If you want to make a living off your writing (or even if you just hope to sell a couple copies of your book), you are both writer and entrepreneur: a writerpreneur.
 You have to think about both the action of writing (the craft, the habits, the practice, the study), and also the business side of writing (the marketing, the publishing, the reputation-building, the sales).